 The government standardized all plans.
 Requiring the same plans to include the same coverage regardless of the company that sells them.
 This makes it easy to compare the cost without keeping track of coverage.

-If a current medical condition requires you to visit a doctor on a regular basis, research plans that pay the full Part B coinsurance or copayment.
+If a current medical condition requires you to visit a doctor regularly, research plans that pay the full Part B coinsurance or copayment.
 While it’s not always possible to know the level of healthcare you will need in the future, reviewing each plan’s specific coverage is important.
-If you will be traveling out of the country, there are plans that provide coverage for foreign travel.
+If you will be traveling out of the country, some plans provide coverage for foreign travel.

 Each plan offers different coverage and premiums that vary.
 It’s important to note the price of the plans between companies, due to they are not required to charge the same amount.
 You may be able to find the same plan at a lower price.